spatie/laravel-health/docs/installation-setup.md

 These steps are not necessary when using the `JsonFileResultStore`.

-## Scheduling the commands
+## Running the checks by scheduling a command

-The checks will be triggered by executing a command.
-You should schedule the `RunHealthChecksCommand` to run every minute.
+If you want to let your application send notifications when something is wrong, you should schedule the `RunHealthChecksCommand` to run every minute.

 ```php
 // in app/Console/Kernel.php